gabrielelanaro/chemview/docs/source/index.rst

 Welcome to chemview's documentation!
 ====================================

-chemview is a new generation molecular viewer designed for the IPython notebook.
+chemview is an interactive molecular viewer designed for the IPython notebook.

+.. raw:: html
+    :file: "/_static/minidemo.html"

 Contents: